Madeline Blair: USS Arizona

 In March 1924, Arizona, part of the United States Fourth Fleet, was anchored in the North River off Manhattan.
-Some of the ship's sailors on shore leave met a 19 year old prostitute named Madeline Blair.
-She was a brunette with dark eyes and went under the nickname "Blackie".
+Some of the ship's sailors on shore leave met a 19-year-old prostitute named Madeline Blair.
+She was a brunette with dark eyes and went by the nickname "Blackie".
 She told them she wanted to go to Hollywood to become a star, but did not have enough money for the fare.
 Arizona was due to sail to California, and the sailors agreed to smuggle Blair onto the ship to get her there.
 She cut her hair short and the sailors provided her with a uniform cap and coat.
 In amongst a group of sailors and feigning drunkenness, she was smuggled aboard the ship.
-The sailors hid her in an unused generator compartment, and the cooks agreed to provide her with meals for $10 per day (a sailor's pay at the time was about $21 a month) She plied her trade at $3 a time.
+The sailors hid her in an unused generator compartment, and the cooks agreed to provide her with meals for $10 per day (a sailor's pay at the time was about $21 a month).
+She plied her trade at $3 a time.

 As the ship sailed south and temperatures increased, Blair started to go up on deck when it was dark, usually wearing jeans and a work shirt.
-One evening whilst watching a movie from a searchlight platform, a sailor who did not know her and did not have a light for his cigarette, reached into her breast pocket (all sailors kept their matches there), and discovered her breast.
-Although shocked he did not raise the alarm.
+One evening while watching a movie from a searchlight platform, a sailor who did not know her and did not have a light for his cigarette, reached into her breast pocket (where sailors kept their matches), and discovered her breast.
+Although shocked, he did not raise the alarm.
 One sailor informed the ship's officers, but this was dismissed as absurd.